jianlin/TryDjango1.9/README.md

 and you will be able to log in as admin.

+## How to edit your data as admin

+Just by changing `polls/admin.py` to:

+    from django.contrib import admin

+    from .models import Question

+    admin.site.register(Question)

+You can already go to the admin page http://127.0.0.1:8000/admin/ and modify your questions.

 ## If you install MySQL

 In [Two Scoops of Django](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8), it is said that it